rivue/Gamified-Study-Tool/README.md

         easy (same as medium):
         - ⭐️ fix Aryan's problem with viewing it on his phone
         - ⭐️ should not be able to make duplicate unit and section names
-        - ⭐️ add a "scroll to front", "scroll to current", and "scroll to end" feature for map page
+        - ⭐️ add "scroll to front", "scroll to current", and "scroll to end" button for map page
             - also, maybe change it to vertical
         - ⭐️ add tips for making a new stepping stone (i.e. make sure it aligns with what you put, etc... )
         - ⭐️ add check for duplicate room name for the time being - maybe allow it later down the line?